Nintendo Switch console debuts after months of anticipation

 After months of anticipation among gamers and the gaming media, the Nintendo Switch was finally launched in the United States on March 3 with mixed reviews.
 While pre-order sales were strong in Europe and North America, several hardware and software issues—like the poor battery life of the tablet in portable mode, a bare-bones user interface at launch and a lackluster selection of titles available on day one of the console’s release—hurt the Switch.

 The system was released with 10 games in North America, three of which are available exclusively on the Nintendo eShop.
 Aside from the latest installments of long-running franchises like Just Dance and Skylanders and a re-release of indie game Shovel Knight, each title tries to make use of the various features of the system, namely the Joy-Cons.
 One such game is 1-2-Switch, a party game that focuses on mini-games that require two players to each use a Joy-Con and play using audio cues while looking at each other.
-Another Switch exclusive at launch is Snipperclips: Cut It Out, Together!, a puzzle game that makes use of a snipping mechanic to allow players to cooperate and solve shape- and physics-
+Another Switch exclusive at launch is Snipperclips: Cut It Out, Together!, a puzzle game that makes use of a snipping mechanic to allow players to cooperate and solve shape- and physics- based puzzles.

 The Legend of Zelda: Breath of the Wild was also one of the first games released on the Switch.
 Previously announced as a Wii U exclusive back in 2013, this is the first installment since Twilight Princess to be released on two concurrent Nintendo home consoles.